JamesMcNee/MigrationBuddy/README.md

 - `headers`: A JSON key value structure allowing for headers to be provided at the endpoint level.
 - `options`:
   - `diff`:
+    - `ignoreKeys`: String array of keys to be ignored when performing the diff. **Note:** Specifying an empty array `[]` has special significance.
+It will prevent the global config for this property being merged for this endpoint.
     - `sortArrays`: Boolean value indicating if arrays should be sorted (recursively) when performing the diff.
-    - `ignoreKeys`: String array of keys to be ignored when performing the diff. **Note:** Specifying an empty array `[]` has special significance.
+    - `sortBy`: String array of keys to be used for comparing objects when sorting arrays. **Note:** Specifying an empty array `[]` has special significance.
 It will prevent the global config for this property being merged for this endpoint.

 #### Global Config